William Frank Carver

-William Frank "Doc" Carver (May 7, 1851 – August 31, 1927) was a late 19th-century sharpshooter and the creator of a popular diving horse attraction.
+William Frank "Doc" Carver (May 7, 1840* – August 31, 1927) was a late 19th-century sharpshooter and the creator of a popular diving horse attraction.

 Early life

-William Frank Carver was born in Winslow, Illinois, to William Daniel Carver, a physician, and Deborah Tohapenes (Peters) Carver (1829–1907), who had migrated to Illinois from Pennsylvania in 1849.
+William Frank Carver was born in Winslow, Illinois, to William Daniel Carver (1828–1888), a physician, and Deborah Tohapenes (Peters) Carver (1829–1907), who had migrated to Illinois from Pennsylvania in 1849.
 He had a younger brother, William Pitt, who became a farmer in Kansas, and a sister, May, who was born in May 1856 and died before the age of two.

-There seems to be no creditable information about Carver's childhood, as the contradictions in stories he told classify them as entertainment rather than fact.
-For most of his adult life Carver gave the year of his birth as 1840, but it is likely he did so in order to enlarge the time frame needed to create stories of frontier experience for his admiring audiences after he became a showman.
+There seems to be no creditable information about Carver's childhood, as the contradictions in stories he told classify them as entertainment rather than fact. *For most of his adult life Carver gave the year of his birth as 1840, but it is likely he did so in order to enlarge the time frame needed to create stories of frontier experience for his admiring audiences after he became a showman.
+Had he been born in 1840, his father and mother would have been twelve and eleven years old.
+The 1860 United States Census shows his age as 9 years old at the time, so he was likely born in 1850.
 Carver's biographer, Raymond Thorp, wrote that Carver left home at a young age to assert his family's right to land in Minnesota that the Sioux had supposedly granted his grandfather, Jonathan Carver, and that during this period of time he lived with the Santee Sioux.
 This contention, however, like other claims made by Carver about his early life and never investigated by his biographer, does not withstand the scrutiny of reputable historians.